 What is the weight of the object to be moved or lifted in your project?
-Firgelli Automations carries a range of products from mini linear actuators with a force capacity of 15 lbs to industrial heavy duty linear actuators capable of moving forces up to 2000 lbs.
+Firgelli Automation's carries a range of products from mini linear actuators with a force capacity of 15-lbs to industrial heavy duty linear actuators capable of moving forces up to 2,200 lbs.

 What is the distance that you want to move something in your project?
-This is called the stroke length and it determines how far the linear actuator will move in one direction.
-Firgelli Automations carries various linear actuators with strokes ranging from 1" up to 60".
+This is called the stroke length in an actuator and it determines how far the linear actuator will move in one direction.
+We carry various linear actuators with strokes ranging from 1" up to 60" so you wont struggle to find the right Actuator to fulfill your needs

 With the technical specifications of your project worked out you can see which linear actuators will work with your parameters.
 Different types of linear actuators are better suited to certain projects.
 Rod-style actuators are the most common and simply feature a shaft which extends and retracts.
 Track actuators are great for tight spaces where a sliding block is ideal due to its unchanging length whether extended or retracted.
 A column lift is ideal if you need an actuator with a long stroke in relation to its retracted size.
 And of course there are actuators to lift your TV or drop down your TV.